Knee Replacement (Total)

 A surgeon may recommend knee replacement surgery if:

-• A patient experiences knee pain so severe that it interferes with quality of life and sleep
+- You experience knee pain so severe that it interferes with your quality of life and sleep

-• A patient cannot work or have a normal social life.
+- You cannot work or have a normal social life

-Within one month before the operation patients will be invited to attend the pre-operative assessment clinic.
-During this visit they will be asked about their medical history and any medications they are taking.
-Blood tests will be carried out and patients may have an electrocardiogram (ECG) and x-ray
+Within one month before the operation, you may be invited to attend the pre-operative assessment clinic.
+During this visit, you will be asked about your medical history and any medications you are taking.
+Blood tests will be carried out and you may have an electrocardiogram (ECG) and X-ray.

-The pre-operative assessment clinic gives patients the opportunity to see the physiotherapist and nurse, ask any questions they may have and plan for their discharge from hospital.
+The pre-operative assessment clinic gives you the opportunity to see the physiotherapist and nurse, ask any questions you may have and plan for your discharge from hospital.

 It is important for anyone planning to have a total knee replacement to understand that an artificial knee is not the equivalent of a natural knee.
 There must be a realistic expectation about what the operation can achieve.
 Whilst over 90% of patients have a dramatic reduction in pain, the operation will not allow for a high level of athletic activities, particularly in some high impact sports.